sugarlabs/musicblocks/guide/README.md

 block.
 In the example above, the default instrument is set to piano, so any note that is not inside of a *Set instrument* block will be played using the piano synthesizer.
-The first note in this example is piano; the second note is guitar; and the thrid is piano.
+The first note in this example is piano; the second note is guitar; and the third is piano.

 #### <a name= "SETTINGKEY"></a>3.4.3 Setting Key and Mode